keboola/developers-docs/extend/common-interface/folders.md

         "columns": ["col1", "col2", "col3"]
     }

 All files from the folder are uploaded irrespective of their name or extension.
-The files are uploaded to Storage in parallel and they are imported to Storage in an undefined order.
-You need to use sliced tables in case you want to upload tables [larger then 5GB](https://help.keboola.com/storage/file-uploads/#limits).
+They are uploaded to Storage in parallel and in an undefined order.
+Use sliced tables in case you want to upload tables [larger then 5GB](https://help.keboola.com/storage/file-uploads/#limits).

-**Important**: Please be reasonable with total volume and number of slices.
+**Important**: Please be reasonable with the total volume and number of slices.
 A rule of thumb is that slices are best around 100 MB in size and the total number of slices should not exceed 1000 files.
-Total size of all slices combined should not exceed 50 GB.
+The total size of all slices combined should not exceed 50 GB.

 ### `/data/in/files/` Folder